-The OEC's Division of Early Care and Education oversees all state and federally funded early childhood programs, with the exception of IDEA Part B Section 619preschool special education.
+Describe: The OEC is funding twelve state-wide family childcare networks.
+The funding of these networks are to increase the supply of infants and toddlers, reduce administrative costs of family childcare providers through technical assistance, training, and back office support.
+As OEC works with providers to make infant and toddler care more affordable, the expectation is that providers will pass on the cost savings to families, thereby increasing both access and affordability of care. - ☐ iii.
+Start-up funding.
+Describe: Click or tap here to enter text. - XTechnical assistance support.
+Describe: The OEC's Division of Early Care and iv.
+Education oversees all state and federally funded early childhood programs, with the exception of IDEA Part B Section 619 preschool special education.
 The OEC is working closely with the Part B state coordinator to support community-based programs as they work with their public school counterparts to ensure that children who are eligible to receive special education and related services are provided with a program that ensures continuity and consistency in the least restrictive environment.
 The OEC is funding twelve state-wide family childcare networks.
 The funding of these networks are to increase the supply of infants and toddlers, reduce administrative costs of family childcare providers through technical assistance, training, and back office support.
 As OEC works with providers to make infant and toddler care more affordable, the expectation is that providers will pass on the cost savings to families, thereby increasing both access and affordability of care.
 Additionally, Connecticut funds a state-wide CCR&R (UW of CT) to provide information to the public seeking quality affordable child care and to child care providers who offer quality child care services.
-Activities include: (1) Counseling and consumer education regarding all legal child care options in Connecticut; (2) Developmentally appropriate learning activities based on Connecticut's Early Learning and Development Standards; (3) Researched-based information on the long-term impact of high quality early childhood education and development; (4) Assistance for low income families to access child care and early education services; (5) Maintenance of a referral system to provider services and information to support families and providers; (6) Information for families of services available through the Help Me Grow/Child Development InfoLine regarding Birth to Three services and managing the statewide Ages and Stages Child Monitoring program for families to track the development of child from birth to five years of age.
-Help Me Grow has a database that tracks demographics, client service needs and outcomes of referrals; (7) Conducting educational workshops and presentations for child care providers, and parent education activities state-wide (all training content is aligned with Connecticut's Early Learning and Development Standards and Core Knowledge and Competency Framework; and (8) Providing technical assistance through onsite visits to newly licensed child care providers.

-v.
-Recruitn nent of providers.
+Activities include: (1) Counseling and consumer education regarding all legal child care options in Connecticut; (2) Developmentally appropriate learning activities based on Connecticut's Early Learning and Development Standards; (3) Researchedbased information on the long-term impact of high quality early childhood education and development; (4) Assistance for low income families to access child care and early education services; (5) Maintenance of a referral system to provider services and information to support families and providers; (6) Information for families of services available through the Help Me Grow/Child Development InfoLine regarding Birth to Three services and managing the state-wide Ages and Stages Child Monitoring program for families to track the development of child from birth to five years of age.
+Help Me Grow has a database that tracks demographics, client service needs and outcomes of referrals; (7) Conducting educational workshops and presentations for child care providers, and parent education activities state-wide (all training content is aligned with Connecticut's Early Learning and Development Standards and Core Knowledge and Competency Framework; and (8) Providing technical assistance through on-site visits to newly licensed child care providers. - □ v.
+Recruitment of providers.
+Describe: - □ vi.
+Tiered payment rates (as discussed in 4.3.3 ).
+Describe: Click or tap here to enter text.

-Describe:

-្រា vi.
-Tiered រុ payment rates (as in 4.3.3).

-Describe: